mmauludhr/LS_Android-FrontEnd_Development/README.md

 # Learning Series - Android Development
-## Basi of Android Front-End Development
+## Basic of Android Front-End Development
 Learn the basic of front end development in android using android studio.

 # Project Author